NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1606 Coal dug out from 5 sites on the Biddick estate by Mr Bowes.

-1612 William James, a close relative of Bishop James of Durham, was Rector of Washington.
+1612 William James, a close relative of Bishop James of Durham, becomes Rector of Washington, and purchases Old Hall for occupation by his son James.

 1633 In her will proved this year Ann Heath of Barmston leaves 10/- to the poor of Washington.